MostafaKamel16/table-rotation-engine/README.md

 # Table Rotation Engine

-A TypeScript-based CLI tool that performs one-step counter-clockwise rotation on square tables represented as flat arrays.
+A TypeScript-based CLI tool that performs one-step left rotation on square tables represented as flat arrays.

 ## Overview

-This engine processes CSV files containing table data and rotates square tables by moving elements one position counter-clockwise around concentric rings.
+This engine processes CSV files containing table data and rotates square tables by moving elements one position left around concentric rings.
 Only perfect square tables (1×1, 2×2, 3×3, 4×4, etc.) can be rotated.

 ## Features